Celeste Roseberry-McKibbin, Ph.D.

 Celeste Roseberry-McKibbin received her Ph.D. from Northwestern University.
-She is a Professor of Speech Pathology and Audiology at California State University, Sacramento.
-Dr. Roseberry is also currently a part-time itinerant speech pathologist in San Juan Unified School District where she provides direct services to students from preschool to high school.
+She is a Professor of Communication Sciences and Disorders at California State University, Sacramento.
+Dr. Roseberry is also currently a part-time itinerant SLP in San Juan Unified School District where she provides direct services to students ages 3-18.
 She has worked in educational and medical settings with a wide variety of clients ranging from preschoolers through geriatric patients.
-She serves homeless persons in her community through direct work on the streets.

 Dr. Roseberry’s primary research interests are in the areas of assessment and treatment of culturally and linguistically diverse students with communication disorders as well as service delivery to students from low-income backgrounds.
-She has over 50 publications, including six books, and has made over 270 presentations at the state, national, and international levels.
+She has over 70 publications, including 17 books, and has made over 600 presentations at the local, state, national, and international levels.
 Dr. Roseberry is a Fellow of ASHA, and winner of ASHA’s Certificate of Recognition for Special Contributions in Multicultural Affairs.
+She has received ASHA’s Honors of the Association.
+She received the national presidential Daily Point of Light Award for her volunteer work in building literacy skills of children in poverty.
 She lived in the Philippines as the daughter of Baptist missionaries from ages 6 to 17.